randomseed-io/bankster/doc/10_introduction.md

 ## Deum Ethereum

 I write Free Software for fun.
-If you are finding it useful and you are Ethereum fan too, here it is: `0x2Bed4D2d9240F9fB321bC0194222A4888F62dd0d`.
+If you are finding it useful and you are the Ether fan too, here it is: `0x2Bed4D2d9240F9fB321bC0194222A4888F62dd0d`.

 Stellar Lumens are cool too:
 `GBMUQ6U6334Y5HWF3XGMCRQZKVMFDCSX4YADEVZO7ZXIBDJDXXX2BSME`.